 - A. Subrecipients will be allowed grant amendments within the grant award period.
-Budget amendments will not be allowed after August 31st unless for extenuating circumstances and require prior approval. - B. Key personnel amendments are limited to the 30-day limitation from employee hire date or position assignment. - C. Grant budgetary amendments are limited to a 30-day time period for retro actions from the date of the amendment. - D. Amendments cannot exceed the original total grant award.
+Budget amendments will not be allowed after August 31st unless for extenuating circumstances and require prior approval. - B. Key personnel amendments are limited to the 60-day limitation from employee hire date or position assignment.
+No Key personnel amendment will be processed after September 30th. - C. Grant budgetary amendments are limited to a 60-day time period for retro actions from the date of the amendment. - D. Amendments cannot exceed the original total grant award.